-A.4 The Licensing Process for Retirement Scheme Administrators, Investment Managers and Custodians
+A.5 The Licensing and/or Recognition Process for Retirement Scheme Administrators, Investment Managers, Custodians and Back-Office Administrators

-- (a) The Pension Rules for Service Providers should be read carefully before an Application Form for licensing is submitted.
+- (a) The Pension Rules for Service Providers should be read carefully before an Application Form for licensing or recognition is submitted.
 It is recommended that due consideration is given to the applicable legal and regulatory requirements.
-Applicants may wish to arrange to meet representatives of the MFSA in advance of submitting a formal application for licensing, to describe the background to its application and the way in which it intends to operate in line with the Intention Stage as specified in the Authorisation Process Service Charter.
+Applicants may wish to arrange to meet representatives of the MFSA in advance of submitting a formal application for licensing and/or recognition, to describe the background to its application and the way in which it intends to operate.
 Although guidance will be given on the applicable regulatory requirements and on the completion of the Application documents, responsibility for the formulation of the proposal and the completion of an Application will remain with the Applicant. - (b) When submitting an application, the application pack should be as comprehensive as possible.
 An application is deemed to have been officially submitted once a full application pack (i.e. Application Form and all relevant supporting documentation) together with the relevant application fee is submitted to the MFSA.
 In the instance where application documents are submitted in a piecemeal fashion or are incomplete, the processing of an application will not start and will be delayed until receipt of all the relevant documents and fees concerned.

-The Application Forms and related Schedules to these Pension Rules should not be amended in any way.
+The application forms and related Schedules in Part F of these Pension Rules for Service Providers should not be amended in any way.
 All questions in the application form should be answered and any questions which are not relevant to the application at hand should be marked 'Not Applicable' and not deleted.

 - (c) Following submission, the Application and supporting documentation will be reviewed and comments provided to the Applicant directly or to the Applicant's professional advisors.
 The MFSA may ask for more information and may make such further enquiries as it considers necessary.
 The MFSA will only accept comments on issues arising from its review of the application documents, either directly from the Applicant or the professional advisors thereof or from any other person if the latter is so authorised by the Applicant upon evidence of the said authorisation.
-The 'fit and proper' checks begin at this stage. - (d) The MFSA will analyse the submissions and on the basis of this, make a decision regarding the licensing application.

-As part of this process the Standard Licence Conditions which are to apply are also determined.
-Some of the Standard Licence Conditions outlined in the

-Pension Rules for Service Providers may be not applicable or be amended (where the circumstances justify such treatment) and supplementary conditions applied.

-- (e) Following notification of the MFSA's decision regarding the licensing application, the Applicant will be required to finalise any outstanding matters, such as (in the case of a new entity) its incorporation and capitalisation. - (f) Thereafter, licensing will be effected.
+The 'fit and proper' checks begin at this stage. - (d) The MFSA will analyse the submissions and on the basis of this, make a decision regarding the licensing / recognition application. - As part of this process the Standard Licence Conditions which are to apply are also determined.
+Some of the Standard Licence Conditions outlined in the Pension Rules for Service Providers may be not applicable or be amended (where the circumstances justify such treatment) and supplementary conditions applied. - (e) Following notification of the MFSA's decision regarding the licensing / recognition application, the Applicant will be required to finalise any outstanding matters, such as (in the case of a new entity) its incorporation and capitalisation.

+(f) Thereafter, licensing / recognition will be effected.
 Where the application is one of a number of related licensing applications, the MFSA will normally require that licensing for all the relevant entities takes place simultaneously.
-Alternatively, where the MFSA agrees that licensing need not be simultaneous, this will normally be on the condition that business is not commenced until all the necessary licences are in place. - (g) The Applicant may also be required to satisfy a number of post-licensing matters prior to formal commencement of business.
+Alternatively, where the MFSA agrees that licensing need not be simultaneous, this will normally be on the condition that business is not commenced until all the necessary licences are in place.

+(g) The Applicant may also be required to satisfy a number of post-licensing/recognition matters prior to formal commencement of business.

-A.5 Fees
+A.6 Fees

-Reference should be made to the Retirement Pensions (Fees) Regulations, 2015 as may be amended from time to time, for details of the applicable fees.
+Reference should be made to the Retirement Pensions (Fees) Regulations, 2014 as may be amended from time to time, for details of the applicable fees.